Kurikulum-Sekolah-Pacmann/live-mda-week-3/README.md

 The pipeline is structured to move data from raw data sources to a clean and structured format within a data warehouse, while ensuring data integrity and providing monitoring and alerting capabilities.

+**his version of the project adds data validation processes and sets up BI tools**

 ---

 ## Project Structure